Middlederg/MagicStaircase/README.md

 # Magic Staircase

-The Game cardgame implementation in windows forms
+The Game cardgame implementation

+- In Blazor webassembly

+- In windows forms

 https://boardgamegeek.com/boardgame/173090/game

 ---

-# Releases

-Las releases siguen el patrón: major version.minor version.build number Para sacar una nueva release:

-- Cambiar la versión en el fichero GlobalAssemblyInfo.cs
-- Cambiar la versión el el proyecto de instalación
-- Subir a github la release (MagisStaircase.msi) y tagearla con "v" seguido del número de release
+# How to release new versions in blazor wasm

+- Pushes to master are automatically deployed (see .github/workflows/cd.yaml)

+# How to release new versions in winforms

+1. Change version in MagicStaircase.Core.csproj file
+2. Change version in installation project
+3. Upload to github the generated file (MagisStaircase.msi) y and tag it with "v" and version number